Circle the globe with top National

-The itinerary at left reflects the October 2013 and October 2014 departures.
-The December 2013, January and December 2014, and January 2015 departures begin and end in Orlando, Florida, but otherwise follow the same itinerary as the October departures.
+The itinerary at left reflects the October departures.
+The January, March, and December departures begin and end in Orlando, Florida, but otherwise follow the same itinerary as the October departures.

 Prices are per person, double occupancy.
-For a single room, add $8,650.
+For a single room, add $8,950 in 2018 and $8,695 in 2019.
 Transportation by private Boeing 757 jet and other conveyance, as noted in the itinerary, is included in the expedition cost.
-Airfare to and from Washington, D.C. or Orlando, Florida is not included.

 For your protection, all payments are secured in a bank escrow account.
 See special terms and conditions for these expeditions.